TNFX1/PrivaVault/README.md

 **PrivaVault** is a high-security, lightweight web application built to encrypt and decrypt files directly inside your browser.
 Designed with a strict **Zero-Knowledge** architecture, it ensures that your data, keys, and passwords never leave your device and are never transmitted to any external server.

-Whether you want to securely store sensitive documents on public clouds or share confidential files across untrusted channels, PrivaVault gives you total cryptographic data sovereignty.
+PrivaVault is designed to run **entirely locally**, giving you total cryptographic data sovereignty without relying on any hosted web service or cloud backend.

 ---